Bellapais Abbey: History

 The site was formerly named Episcopia or Piscopia, suggesting that it may have served the Bishop of Kyrenia as a residence, and as a place of refuge from Arab raids in the 7th and 8th centuries.
 The first occupants known to have settled on or near the site were the Canons Regular of the Holy Sepulchre, who had fled Jerusalem after its fall in 1187 to Saladin.
 The canons had been the custodians of the Church of the Holy Sepulchre.

-Aimery de Lusignan founded the monastery, with the first buildings dating to between 1198–1205.
+Aimery de Lusignan founded the monastery, with the first buildings dating to between 1198 and 1205.
 The abbey was consecrated as the Abbey of St. Mary of the Mountain.
 The White Canons (Norbertines or Premonstratensians) succeeded the founding canons in 1206.
 Consequently, documents from the 15th and 16th century refer to Bellapais as the "White Abbey".
 The common explanation of the modern name Bellapais is that the French name Abbaye de la Paix ("Abbey of Peace") was corrupted after the Italian takeover into "Bellapais", reinterpreted as Bella Paese "Beautiful Land".
 George Francis Hill was unconvinced of both the French and Italian portions of this derivation.
-Blessed Anne Catherine Emmerich says that this was the ancient Jewish village of "Mallep," visited by Jesus Christ.
+Anne Catherine Emmerich says that this was the ancient Jewish village of "Mallep," visited by Jesus Christ.

-The main building as it can be seen today was built during the rule of King Hugh III 1267–1284.
-The cloisters and the refectory were constructed during the rule of King Hugh IV between 1324–1359.
+The main building present today was built during the rule of King Hugh III (1267–1284).
+The cloisters and the refectory were constructed during the rule of King Hugh IV between 1324 and 1359.
 Hugh IV lived in the abbey and had apartments constructed for his use.

 In 1373, the Genoese raided Kyrenia, almost destroying Kyrenia Castle.
 The Genoese stripped Bellapais of anything that was portable and of any value.

 By 1489 the Venetians had taken control of Cyprus.
-By the time of the Venetians, the inhabitants of the Abbey had abandoned the Premonstratensian Rule.
+By this time, the inhabitants of the Abbey had abandoned the Premonstratensian Rule.
 Reportedly, canons took wives, and then to keep the business within the family, accepted only their children as novices.

 Following the Ottoman conquest of Kyrenia and Kyrenia Castle in 1571, the Ottomans expelled the Premonstratensians and gave the abbey to the Greek Orthodox Church of Cyprus, which they appointed as the only legal Christian church on Cyprus.
 The Church of Cyprus neglected the Abbey, which fell into disrepair.
 However, the abbey church itself came to serve as the parish church for the village that grew up around it, and whose inhabitants may have used the abbey as a quarry for stone.

-During the period of British control of Cyprus (1878-1960), the British Army initially took control of Bellapais.
+During British rule in Cyprus (1878–1960), the British Army initially took control of Bellapais.
 In 1878 they cemented the floor of the refectory, which they then used as a hospital.
-Unfortunately, the soldiers also fired off small arms in the refectory; one may still see bullet holes in the east wall.
-Then in 1912 George Jeffery, Curator of the Ancient Monuments of Cyprus, undertook repairs of the abbey.
+The soldiers also fired off small arms in the refectory, leaving bullet holes in the east wall that remain today.
+In 1912 George Jeffery, Curator of the Ancient Monuments of Cyprus, undertook repairs of the abbey.